michaelcheng022/hacker-news-clone/README.md

 * Uses pagination to parse data for optimized speed
 * External links to orginal comments, stories, posts and url

+## To Be Implemented
+* React Router that allows you to configure settings
+* Backend to allow you to save stories you like and store to local cache
+* Possibly incorporate comment viewer section

 ## Building

 * `npm start`